KL Rahul: Debut and early career (2014–2021)

 On 11 January 2019, Hardik Pandya and Rahul were suspended by the Board of Control for Cricket in India (BCCI) following misogynistic comments they made on the Indian talk show Koffee with Karan earlier in the month.
 They were both sent home ahead of the ODI series against Australia and the fixtures of India's tour to New Zealand.
 On 24 January 2019, after lifting the suspension on Pandya and Rahul, the BCCI announced that Rahul would re-join the squad for India A matches.

 In April 2019, he was named in India's squad for the 2019 Cricket World Cup.
 He played at number 4 in the first two games but got back to opening the innings alongside Rohit Sharma when Shikhar Dhawan was ruled out of the rest of the tournament due to injury.
 Overall, Rahul scored 361 runs with two fifties and one hundred in the tournament and finished as India's third-highest run scorer in the tournament after Rohit Sharma and Virat Kohli.

 Due to lack of form in the Test format, Rahul was dropped from the squad for the home Tests against South Africa.
-However, he remained in the limited-overs sides.
+However, he remained in the limited-overs teams.

 In December 2019, in the first T20I match against the West Indies, Rahul scored his 1,000th run in T20I cricket.
 He scored 62 (40) in the first T20I against West Indies.
 He scored 91 (56) in the third T20I, for which he was the Man of the Match.
 He scored his 3rd ODI century in the 2nd ODI against West Indies.
 In the 2-match T20I series against Sri Lanka, Rahul scored 45 in the first match and 54 in the second T20I.

 In January 2020, Rahul made 80 (52) batting at number five in the second ODI against Australia and was rewarded as the man of the match.